In Cubigo you can manage all kinds of activities for the residents. These will appear in the Activities cubes on the resident's home screen.

 You can select from the dropdown who'll facilitate this activity.
 All active community members appear on the list as both residents and staff can be a facilitator.

 The facilitator can be indicated in the week or month calendar overview.
 This helps to get an overview of the workload/planning for each activity facilitator.

 Select herefore the facilitator name in the dropdown list (left), the activities corresponding to him/her will all get the same color indication.

 These three fields describe the activity.
 The title is always displayed, f.e. in the overview of activities a user has subscribed to.

 The "Short description" is displayed underneath the title in the detail view of the activity and the "Long description" underneath that.

 There's a character counter on the short description field which shows an inline warning when the description exceeds 120 characters.

-Cubigo enables rich text formatting in the description fields of an activity.
+Cubigo enables rich text formatting in the description fields of activity.
 That way, you can create a hyperlink to an external website to book tickets for an excursion.

 Here you can select the location where the activity takes place.
 These locations were defined when we set up your community.
-If you choose [Other] you can enter the any text for the name of the location.
+If you choose [Other] you can enter any text for the name of the location.